susom/redcap-em-export-repeating-data/README.md

    with a suitable join clause,
    namely, an inner join if the instrument being joined to was non-repeating aka singleton, otherwise a left outer join.

+Then at the very end the outer select from the 2nd pass is prefixed to the start of the query, and if the user is merely previewing the data a limit clause is added to the very end.

-The application of filters inside each relevant inline table rather than globally applying them to the entire SQL statement allows the end user to use filters in conjunction with date proximity without then unexpectedly losing rows of data from the primary repeating form.
+<sup>*</sup>The application of filters inside each relevant inline table rather than globally applying them to
+the entire SQL statement allows the end user to use filters in conjunction with date proximity without then unexpectedly losing rows of data from the primary repeating form.